04 Jun Are Your Hips Really Out of Alignment? Are Your Legs Different Lengths?

 Fortin Finger Sign

 A simple and fairly intuitive test is the “Fortin’s Finger Sign” (5).
 85% of patients who point to this landmark are said to be struggling with a sacroiliac disorder (5, 6).
-Generally if a patient points to this landmark, a clinician will more likely closely examine the sacroiliac joint, which may involve a closer look at alignment of the hips.
+Generally, if a patient points to this landmark, a clinician will more likely closely examine the sacroiliac joint, which may involve a closer look at hip alignment.

 A Cultural Perspective: How did we get here?